Fordalex/master-mind-project/testing-bugs.md

 Try clicking the 'check' button with nothing inputted, making sure a black peg will be return if there are any holes.

-Repeat this for each of the coulored counters.
+Repeat this for each of the coloured counters.

-After making thiat all the pges have been returned correctly refresh and start fresh.
+After making sure that all the peges have been returned correctly refresh and start fresh.

 This time, Try clicking the 'check' with all the same coloured counters that mastermind has generated just in a different order.